 Yes, you can bring a car seat on the airplane for your child.
 In fact, if bought a separate seat for your infant, you may be required to have a car seat to safely use on the plane.

-If there is no extra seats, you can gate check the car seat.
+If there are no extra seats, you can gate-check the car seat.
 The agent will give you a tag to place on the handle.
 When you board the plane, leave it on the jetway before the door.